Ivan Zotko

-Ivan Vyacheslavovych Zotko (Іван В'ячеславович Зотько; born 9 July 1996) is a Ukrainian professional footballer who plays as a defender for Lithuanian club Sūduva.
+Ivan Vyacheslavovych Zotko (Іван В'ячеславович Зотько; born 9 July 1996) is a Ukrainian professional footballer who plays as a defender, most recently for Tajikistan Higher League club Istiklol.

 Career

 Born in Chudniv, Zhytomyr Oblast, Zotko is a product of the Chudniv and FC Metalist School Systems.

 He made his debut for FC Metalist in the match against FC Chornomorets Odesa on 6 December 2015 in the Ukrainian Premier League.

 On 4 February 2023, Armenian Premier League club Urartu announced the signing of Zotko.
 On 29 December 2023, Urartu announced that Zotko had left the club after his contract was terminated by mutual agreement.

 On 21 January 2025, Kyrgyz Premier League newcomers Ozgon announced the signing of Zotko.
 Zotko scored in an Own goal in his debut for Ozgon, in a 3-1 defeat to fellow newcomers Bishkek City on 6 March 2025.

+On 12 February 2026, Tajikistan Higher League club Istiklol announced the signing of Zotko, on a contract until the end of the season.
+On 29 July 2026 Istiklol announced that Zotko had left the club.